isomerpages/moe-manjusrisec/_students-and-parents/Meet the School (MTS).md

 permalink: /students-and-parents/meet-the-school-mts/
 description: ""
 ---
+# Link broken for Promotion, Streaming and SBB matters

 ## Overview of MTS

 <p style="text-align: justify;">The school will be organising the Meet-the-School (MTS) sessions on Saturday 8 January 2022.
 Due to SMMs, these sessions will be conducted online through the Zoom platform. </p>